RESTful web services using Mule runtime engine

-Mule as an ESB provides REST adapters and REST wrappers that are very simple to set up and configure.
+Mule runtime engine provides REST adapters and REST wrappers that are very simple to set up and configure.
 Configuration steps include setting up all the common parameters that characterize the RESTful web service, such as URL, HTTP method type, query parameters, and HTTP error handler.

 Mule is designed to facilitate the use of Web services in the following ways:

 - Web services can be hosted or consumed